System73/polynet-ios-sample-app/README.md

 # System73® PolyNet sample application for iOS and tvOS

 This is the integration sample application for the PolyNet iOS SDK and PolyNet tvOS SDK.
+This is a manual integration (see [iOS PolyNet integration docs](https://system73.com/docs/ios/polyNetSDK/)).

 These sample applications are compatible with PolyNetSDK version 4.
 If you need a sample application for version 3 or 2, you need to make a checkout for the tags *PolyNetSDK-version-3* or *PolyNetSDK-version-2* (git checkout [tag]).